Andrew Henderson

 English and Spanish-speaking Puerto Rico is an unincorporated US territory, which means it gets some of the benefits of being associated with the US but not all of the rules and regulations.

-You can read more about the Puerto Rican tax incentives for US citizens here, but if you’re just interested to see what life is like there, then it would suffice to say that it’s an eclectic mix of the English and Spanish cultures.
+You can read more about the Puerto Rican tax incentives for US citizens here, but if you’re just interested in seeing what life is like there, then it would suffice to say that it’s an eclectic mix of the English and Spanish cultures.

 14. Singapore